top of page

 There are more than 300 identified fish species in Bay Island waters.
 Divers frequently see dolphin, grouper, rays, barracuda, angelfish, butterfly fish, grunts, parrotfish, yellow tail snapper, horse eye jack, octopus, lobsters, crabs, moray eels, hammerhead sharks and even whale sharks.

-Whether it is the occasional appearance of a Cayman patrolling the mangroves, the silent flyby of a Spotted Eagle Ray, gentle encounters with a resting Nurse Shark, the ballet of the Sting Rays that feed in the sand, the aloof Barracuda or shy Spotted Eel, you will always find a friend.
+Whether it is the occasional appearance unique species patrolling the mangroves, the silent flyby of a Spotted Eagle Ray, gentle encounters with a resting Nurse Shark, the ballet of the Sting Rays that feed in the sand, the aloof Barracuda or shy Spotted Eel, you will always find a friend.

 DIVE SITES